 4.)
 Description of Security Vendors

 This section should be in the 5-8 page range.
-The security vendors section is an overview of all the selected private security firms who are not only helping you in the design of your dispensary security system but beyond into operations.
-This should be a break-down and profile of each organizations core capabilities, roles in the pre-construction, and post-construction of the dispensary.
+The security vendors section will be an overview of all the selected private security firms who are a part of the design of your dispensary security system and who will be a part of operations.
+This should be a break-down and profile of each organization’s core capabilities, roles in the pre-construction and post-construction of the dispensary.

 5.)
 Private Security Contracts

 “Provide a copy of a contract with a private security contractor licensed under Section 10-5 of the Private Detective, Private Alarm, Private Security, Fingerprint, Vendor, and Locksmith Act of 2004 (225 ILCS 447/10-5”

 We anticipate this section to be a highly misinterpreted clause for dispensary and craft growing facility applicants.
 Our interpretation is that this doesn’t mean that a single vendor contract should cover all of these services.
 We’ve been in the security industry for nearly 20 years.
-We’ve never seen an alarm company that does fingerprint screening, a fingerprint screening vendor who installs locks or a Locksmith who does private investigations or supplies armed security guards.
+We’ve never seen an alarm company that does fingerprint screening, a fingerprint screening vendor who installs locks, or a locksmith who does private investigations or supplies armed security guards.
 It is unlikely that a single contract/company will provide the necessary security quality in every area.

 Telling Your Security Story & Proving Your Commitment To Security

 In all exhibits, applicants should be providing detail on their compliance in every area.
 The last section is conveying why they should be the lucky ones to get a license.
-This is done by telling your story…
+This is done by telling your story.

 What is the fundamental framework of your culture of security?
 Security is much more than cameras, guards, and guns.
 It’s how you are training employees to interact with your customers.
 It should be a day one enforcement on how you’re engaging people from the beginning.
-If you’re not training your employees on the culture of security, I think you’re going to run into problems long term.
+If you’re not training your employees on the culture of security, you’re going to run into problems long term.